DevilAguo0/hiddify/Home.md

 ## Configuration Guide
 For making the best use of this panel, read [this guide ![](https://img.shields.io/badge/Config-Hiddify-009688?style=flat-square&logo=Azure-Functions)](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly) .

-## Other Useful Guides
+## All tutorials and videos

-All the contents of this wiki are accessible in `Pages` section.
-Please find it in the up-right corner on Desktop or in the bottom of this page on mobile.
+All tutorial contents of this project are accessible in this page.
+Please find `pages` in the up-right corner on desktop or in the bottom of this page on mobile.

-#### All tutorials and videos
-For information on how to register a domain and set it up in Hidify, see [this link](https://github.com/hiddify/hiddify-config/wiki/Domain-types-and-how-to-register-them).

 Also, all tutorials and videos can be accessed by clicking on the image below.
 </div>